ersel/ersel.github.io/posts/ai-essay-p1.md

 # Closing thoughts
 It is crucial that AI agents are designed to be human-friendly, putting the best interests of humankind and the planet above everything else.
 Development in the field should be build on two pillars, integrity and transparency.
 Corporations should be transparent about the scope of their AI projects, measuring the impact of such developments and taking steps to adequately manage the systemic risks involved.
 Academics, subject experts and policy makers should contribute to the development of the field with integrity, acting as the moral compass which guides the interests of corporations.
 Only then can we pave the way to ethical AI which benefits humanity as a whole.

-**Note: This piece was published at the Italian magazine [SmartWeek](http://www.smartweek.it/artificial-intelligence-key-to-the-future-or-pandoras-box/) whilst I was a contributing author as a Bocconi student.**
+**Note**: *This piece was published at the Italian magazine [SmartWeek](http://www.smartweek.it/artificial-intelligence-key-to-the-future-or-pandoras-box/) whilst I was studying at Bocconi University.*